rachitsaxena/book-store/README.md

 - Place orders for a selected book.

 The aim of this application is not to provide complete working solution as online retail stores.
-Instead the aim of cover different features offered by Spring Boot and Spring Cloud.
+Instead the aim is to cover different features offered by Spring Boot and Spring Cloud.
 The tech stack used to develop these microservices are as following:

 - Spring Boot
 - Spring Cloud